domiomi3/High-dimensional-tabular-data/README.md

-# Learning representations og high dimensional tabular data
+# Learning representations of high dimensional tabular data

 This code performs [feature selection](https://scikit-learn.org/stable/modules/feature_selection.html) and [dimensionality reduction](https://scikit-learn.org/stable/modules/unsupervised_reduction.html) with most of the available sklearn methods on the (high dimensional) OpenML datasets and runs tabular models from TabArena (TabPFNv2, CatBoost etc.) with the resulting data representations for the dataset-specified task.